nauam/Courses/docs/manual/workflow-steps/jira.md

 # Jira Workflow Steps (Enterprise)

 ::: tip Upgrade Notice
-As of QW Control version 3.4.0 the Jira plugins now support Auth Tokens.
+As of Rundeck version 3.4.0 the Jira plugins now support Auth Tokens.
 Please check the [Release Notes updates here](/history/3_4_x/version-3.4.0.md).
 :::

 Configuration of the Jira Workflow Steps can be done centrally using Configuration Management.